vdjserver/vdjserver-web-api/README.md

 docker build -t vdjserver-web-api .
 ```

-You will also need to set up the [VDJServer Redis](git@bitbucket.org:vdjserver/vdjserver-web-redis.git) docker container:
+Edit the environment configuration file:

 ```
-git clone git@bitbucket.org:vdjserver/vdjserver-web-redis.git

-cd vdjserver-web-redis

-docker build -it redis
+cp .env.defaults .env
+vim .env
+# NOTE: the POSTFIX_RELAYHOST value is available on TACC VMs by looking for the relayhost value in /etc/postfix/main.cf on the host.
+# POSTFIX_HOSTNAME should just be the hostname of wherever you've deployed the VDJ API.
 ```

 Now you can start the VDJServer API:

 ```
-docker run --link redis:redis vdjserver-web-api
+docker run --env-file .env vdjserver-web-api
 ```

 ## Running VDJServer API Without Docker

 It may be faster to do iterative development on a local instance of the VDJServer API without using docker.
-Node.js applications need to be restarted to read changes in their codebases, and this is often done faster on a local machine than in a docker container.
+Node.js applications need to be restarted to read changes in their codebases, and this can often be done faster on a local machine than in a docker container.

 ```
 git clone git@bitbucket.org:vdjserver/vdjserver-web-api.git